Orbifold Hirzebruch-Riemann-Roch for quotient Deligne-Mumford stacks and equivariant moduli theory on $ K3 $ surfaces: Equivariant moduli theory

 The following result was first obtained in \cite{simpson1994moduli} and later summarized in \cite[Chapter 4]{huybrechts2010geometry}. \begin{thm} Let $ (X, H) $ be a polarized projective scheme.
 Fix a numerical polynomial $ P $ in $ \QQ[z]. $ There is a projective scheme $ M_H(X,P) $ that universally corepresents the moduli functor $ \cM_H(X,P) $.
 Closed points in $ M_H(X,P) $ are in bijection with $ S $-equivalent classes of semistable sheaves with Hilbert polynomial $ P $.
 There is an open subscheme $ M_H^s(X,P) \subset M_H(X,P) $ that universally corepresents the moduli functor $ \cM_H^s(X,P). $ Moreover, the natural morphism

-is a geometric quotient and is also a principal $ \PGL(N, \CC) $-bundle. \end{thm} \begin{defn} The scheme $ M_H(X,P) $ (resp. $ M_H^s(X,P) $) in Theorem \ref{thm_coarse_moduli_space_stable_sheaves_on_schemes} is called the \tb{Gieseker moduli space} of $ H $-semistable (resp. $ H $-stable) sheaves on $ X $ with Hilbert polynomial $ P $. \end{defn} \begin{rmk} Theorem \ref{thm_coarse_moduli_space_stable_sheaves_on_schemes} gives a compactification $ M_H(X,P) $ of the moduli space $ M_H^s(X,P) $ when $ M_H^s(X,P) $ is not empty. \end{rmk} We can also fix a numerical class instead of a Hilbert polynomial.
+is a geometric quotient and is also a principal $ \PGL(N, \CC) $-bundle. \end{thm} \begin{defn} The scheme $ M_H(X,P) $ (resp. $ M_H^s(X,P) $) in Theorem \ref{thm_coarse_moduli_space_stable_sheaves_on_schemes} is called the \tb{Gieseker moduli space} of $ H $-semistable (resp. $ H $-stable) sheaves on $ X $ with Hilbert polynomial $ P $. \end{defn} \begin{rmk} Theorem \ref{thm_coarse_moduli_space_stable_sheaves_on_schemes} gives a compactification $ M_H(X,P) $ of the moduli space $ M_H^s(X,P) $ when $ M_H^s(X,P) $ is not empty. \end{rmk} Let $ (X, H) $ be a smooth polarized projective scheme.
+We can also fix a numerical class instead of a Hilbert polynomial.
 Let $ x $ be an element in $ N(X). $ Then the moduli stack (or functor) $ \cM_H^{(s)}(X,x) $ is defined similarly to $ \cM_H^{(s)}(X,P) $.
-Suppose there is some semistable sheaf $ E $ on $ X $ with numerical class $ x. $ Then $ x $ determines a numerical polynomial $ P_x(z) $ in $ \QQ[z]. $ On the other hand, given a numerical polynomial $ P(z) $ in $ \QQ[z], $ there are finitely many numerical classes $ x $ in $ N(X) $ such that $ P_x(z) = P(z) $ since the scheme $ Q(P) $ is of finite type.
-Let $ R^s(x) $ denote the subscheme of $ Q^s(P) $ determined by the element $ x. $ Then we have the following \begin{cor} Let $ (X, H) $ be a polarized projective scheme.
-Choose an element $ x $ in the numerical $ K $-theory $ N(X). $ There is a projective scheme $ M_H(X,x) $ that universally corepresents the moduli functor $ \cM_H(X,x) $.
+Suppose there is some semistable sheaf $ E $ on $ X $ with numerical class $ x. $ Then $ x $ determines a numerical polynomial $ P(z) $ in $ \QQ[z]. $ There are finitely many numerical classes $ y $ in $ N(X) $ such that $ P(y, z) = P(z) $ since the scheme $ Q $ is of finite type.
+Let $ Q^s(x) $ denote the subscheme of $ Q^s $ determined by the element $ x. $ Then we have the following: \begin{cor} Let $ (X, H) $ be a smooth polarized projective scheme.
+Choose an element $ x $ in the numerical Grothendieck group $ N(X). $ There is a projective scheme $ M_H(X,x) $ that universally corepresents the moduli functor $ \cM_H(X,x) $.
 Closed points in $ M_H(X,x) $ are in bijection with $ S $-equivalent classes of semistable sheaves with numerical class $ x $.
 There is an open subscheme $ M_H^s(X,x) \subset M_H(X,x) $ that universally corepresents the moduli functor $ \cM_H^s(X,x). $ Moreover, the natural morphism